2026 EU Regulation Update -- Action Required If Traveling After October 2026

 EU Animal Health Certificate

-Pets traveling to the EU must be accompanied by an official EU Animal Health Certificate completed on the correct EU format form.
-This is different from a standard domestic health certificate -- it must be completed on the specific EU-approved template by a USDA-accredited veterinarian.
+Pets traveling to the EU must be accompanied by an official EU Animal Health Certificate completed on the correct EU-format template by a USDA-accredited veterinarian.

 • Must be completed by a USDA-accredited veterinarian on the EU-specific form